Azure/aace/CognitiveSearch/Deployment/readme.md

 If you want to reduce the costs, you can change the **searchSku / defaultValue** property of the **main.json** file, located in the **Deployment** folder.
 The provided value is **standard**, and you can replace it with the **basic** or **free** sku tiers.
 However, by doing this, we can't predict/support the errors and the performance of your deployment.
 Use [this](https://docs.microsoft.com/en-us/azure/search/search-sku-tier) link to guide you on how to choose an Azure Search sku tier.

-This solution was not designed to provide SLA.
+This solution was not designed to provide SLA, it is an accelerator and a showcase, not a production environment suggestion.
 If you need 99.9% of uptime, click [here](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/) to learn more about Azure Search SLA.

 > If you want to eliminate the costs at any moment after the deployment, we recommend you delete the created **resource group**.